haimbilia/BuyHub/readme.txt

     => 063946 - iOS web: Getting a multiple issues when the user adds a product => 063959 - Admin: Cart total amount is not showing correctly on the order details page at the admin's end => 063958 - The special price is not showing properly at the buyer's and seller's end and the "Print" option is not working after placing an order fr the special price product
+    => 063957 - Buyer: The special price percentage is not showing correctly at the buyer's end

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last